jonasbanurea/Elicensing-Platform-Microservices/README.md

 ## 📄 License

-Developed for thesis purpose - Monolith to Microservices Transformation
+Developed for research purpose - Monolith to Microservices Transformation

 ---

-**Happy Testing! 🚀**